Incentives in Federated Learning with Heterogeneous Agents: Mechanism Design with Approximate Solutions

 \section{Mechanism Design with Approximate Solutions}

 In \Cref{sec:coordination} we studied the planner’s computational problem under full information and control.
 Here we keep prescriptive control but drop full information and reintroduce strategy under coordination.
 In the uncoordinated game of \Cref{sec:equilibria} agents act by choosing their own sample sizes.
-With the planner fixing sample counts, agents can only influence outcomes by misreporting their local distributions, which shifts the LP constraints from \Cref{sec:coordination},\footnote{The information that agents must provide to the server is finite and explicit.
-Our LP needs, for each pair $h_1,h_2\in\cH$, the probability that agent $i$'s data lie in the disagreement set $\{x:h_1(x)\neq h_2(x)\}$.
-If $\cH$ is finite, this is a vector with at most $|\cH|^2$ entries.
-If $\cH$ is infinite, \cref{app:approx-mts} replaces $\cH$ with a finite $\gamma$-cover whose size is polynomial in $d=\operatorname{VCdim}(\cH)$.
-Agents then report disagreement masses only for pairs in the cover, so the information burden remains finite and explicit.} and thus the computed contribution vector.\footnote{Enforcing prescribed contributions without accessing raw data raises a verification challenge.
+With the planner fixing sample counts, agents can only influence outcomes by misreporting their local distributions, which shifts the LP constraints from \Cref{sec:coordination}, and thus the computed contribution vector.\footnote{Enforcing prescribed contributions without accessing raw data raises a verification challenge.
 Practical approaches include cryptographic proofs and auditable contribution records \citep{ma2024vpfl, kumar2025auditable}.} Building on that LP, in this section, we design a mechanism that is strategyproof and unique within a broad contribution-based class, blocking this manipulation and addressing the inefficiency in \Cref{sec:equilibria}.
 Together, these results highlight the contrast between uncoordinated and coordinated settings.

 Specifically, we now regard the agents' local marginal data distributions as \emph{private information} that must be reported to the mechanism.
-To alleviate the resulting incentive issues, we allow payments to the agents.
+Their per-sample costs $c_i$ remain known parameters.\footnote{For many applications, it is natural to treat per-sample costs as known or contractually specified: platform may post a fixed price per labeled example, meter and bill bandwidth or compute usage, or sign annotation contracts that set a per-label rate up front, so that $c_i$ is a parameter of the environment rather than private strategic information.} To alleviate the resulting incentive issues, we allow payments to the agents.
 The sequence of events, therefore, is as follows: \begin{enumerate}[itemsep=1.5pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item Agents report their local marginal data distributions, \(\bm{\mathcal{D}^r} = (\mathcal{D}^r_1,\ldots,\mathcal{D}^r_k)\). \item The central planner computes a solution \(\mathbf{m}\) based on the reported distributions \(\bm{\mathcal{D}^r}\). \item Agents contribute according to \(\mathbf{m}\). \item The central planner pays each agent \(i\) an amount \(p_i\). \end{enumerate}

 We make the standard assumption that agent utilities are quasi-linear, that is, the utility of agent $i$ for contribution vector $\mathbf{m}$ and payment $p_i$ (from the mechanism to the agent) is $u_i(\mathbf{m})+p_i$.
 We say that a mechanism (which computes agent contributions and payments) is \emph{strategyproof} if an agent can never benefit from misreporting their local marginal distribution; in game-theoretic terms, it is a dominant strategy to report $\cD^r_i = \cD_i$.